 - Avoid non-essential use of public transport, when possible.

 - Work from home, where possible.
 Please refer to employer guidance for more information.

 - Avoid large and small gatherings in public spaces, noting that some venues have restricted opening or are currently shut as infections spread easily in closed spaces where people gather together.

 - Avoid indoor gatherings with friends and family other than people you live with or those in your extended household.
 Keep in touch using remote technology such as phone, internet, and social media.
 Outdoor meetings of two separate extended households are permissible i but observing social distancing measures.
 Find out more about extended households in the separate guidance.

 - Use telephone or online services to contact your GP or other essential services.

 - Work people visiting your home (eg to fix a boiler) must only visit if they are well and have no symptoms.
 They and you must maintain social distancing and they must undertake frequent hand hygiene measures (see section below) whilst they are in your home.

-We strongly advise you to follow the above measures as much as you can, and to significantly limit your face-to-face interaction with friends and family if possible, particularly if you are over 70, have an underlying health condition or are pregnant.
+We strongly advise you to follow the above measures as much as you can, and to significantly limit your face-to-face interaction with friends and family other than people you live with or those within your extended household if possible, particularly if you are over 70, have an underlying health condition or are pregnant.

 This advice is likely to continue to be in place for some weeks.

-FAQs on the regulations are reviewed regularly and advise on what you can and can’t do.
+FAQs on the COVID-19 regulations are reviewed regularly and advise on what you can and can’t do.